 The health care system we know today is inefficient despite attempts to improve health outcomes and reduce costs.
 While we have seen some successes, their impact has been limited when compared to the overall spending trend.
 In the future, we expect the convergence of empowered consumers, interoperable data, and scientific discovery will lead to an unstoppable shift in our health care system.
 Here’s how we expect stakeholders to be affected:

 Industry participants: Market trends indicate that the Future of Health is already here.
 With the anticipated exponential growth in innovation, we see clear winners and losers emerging.
-An organization’s ability to evolve its business model and make investments to meet the needs of empowered consumers will likely decide its future.
+An organisation’s ability to evolve its business model and make investments to meet the needs of empowered consumers will likely decide its future.
 Incumbents that invest in next-gen capabilities and technologies will likely experience growth while those that continue to invest in traditional infrastructure and talent could be left behind.
-Organizational leaders should rethink their capital investment strategies, examine the workforce needs of the future, and reframe regulatory requirements from a compliance function into potential market opportunities.
+Organisational leaders should rethink their capital investment strategies, examine the workforce needs of the future, and reframe regulatory requirements from a compliance function into potential market opportunities.

 New entrants: New entrants could see opportunities to win market share by addressing the demands of empowered consumers.
-Organizations from the technology and retail sectors are redefining the fundamental notion of “health care” by delivering on convenience, affordability, and a differentiated experience of care.
+Organisations from the technology and retail sectors are redefining the fundamental notion of “health care” by delivering on convenience, affordability, and a differentiated experience of care.
 Regulatory policies that promote increased data sharing, transparency, and interoperability are lowering the barriers to entry and are creating opportunities to disintermediate traditional players.
 The ability to balance innovation with safety will likely be critical to a sustainable business model.

 Government: The government is both an enabler and a beneficiary of this vision of the future.
 Government is the primary source of funds for health and social services, which support well-being and address the drivers of health.
 Policies supporting interoperability, data, and equitable access can help ensure the health care system reaches this future quickly.
 New and emerging regulatory policies can continue to empower consumers while protecting their privacy and security.
 Government and policy leaders should anticipate and respond to regulations and requirements that keep up with technological advancements and new consumer expectations.

 Consumers: The Future of Health is driven by broad-based changes in how consumers view health and well-being.
-Consumers have the power to demand increased access to a personalized model of care that integrates clinical insights with behavioral science and social drivers of health.
+Consumers have the power to demand increased access to a personalised model of care that integrates clinical insights with behavioral science and social drivers of health.
 They can accelerate these changes by opting to share their data within open platforms that are enabled by interoperability.
 Consumers can also benefit from interconnected health communities where they have ownership of their health data and a shared responsibility and accountability for their well-being.

 Deloitte’s health actuarial team built a model that projects the economic implications of the Future of Health vision on the consumers, businesses, and the government of the United States.
 We lay down the four key steps of our model: